maksudsharif/Ghost-Runner/README.md

 GhostRunner
 ===================

-A Android game created for CS2110.
+An Android game created for CS2110.